Creating an array with SQL

 WHERE Country = 'England'

-The solution is to test the _TALLY memory variable to test whether any records have been returned:
+The solution is to use the _TALLY memory variable to test whether any records have been returned:

 IF _TALLY = 0

-*-- The array has not been created by the SQL.
+*-- The array will not have been created

-*-- Create a single-element array and store ' '
+*-- Create a single-element array and put a ' ' in it

 DIMENSION laCust[1]